content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-• School-based playgroups must be run in conjunction with guidelines for playgroups In Queensland State Schools for insurance purposes.
+School-based playgroups must be run in conjunction with guidelines for playgroups in Queensland state schools (departmental staff search 'guidelines for playgroups in Queensland State Schools' on OnePortal) for insurance purposes.

 WebPartZone1_2